Operabase: Recent developments

 In 2019, Arts Consolidated ApS, a Danish company specialising in performing arts, acquired Operabase.
 The relaunch of Operabase meant constructing a site as a Service-Orientated Architecture (SOA) that “provides a flexible interface that responds to the needs of individual users.”

 Public website

-The database is was operated by Gibb and Muriel Denzler.
+The database was operated by Gibb and Muriel Denzler.
 As has been noted by Gibb and Denzler in an article on the website of Opera Europa (the European opera service organisation similar to those which exist in the US and Canada, Opera America and Opera.ca) they provide specialised services to opera professionals, with the site including "casting tools, artist records, management details, productions information".
 But they emphasise that "the site was originally created for the general public, who still provide 96% of its users".

 Operabase is now available in 34 languages and provides services to opera professionals for a fee, although the site is searchable by any web user at no charge.